jb-ut/kickstarter-analysis/README.md

 - Goals above 5000 and less than 25000 will have a success rate in the range 45% -55%
 - Going above 25000 will have high likelihood of failure likely above 70%

-I recommend launching future campaigns in the summer months and with a goal under 25000.
+***Recommendation: I recommend launching future campaigns in the summer months and with a goal under 25000.***

 ### What are some limitations of this dataset?